-This is the opposite of the Qing Ming Festival where the living pay homage to the dead.
-In the Ghost Month, the gates of the afterworld are opened, and the spirits come to pay a visit to the world of the living.
+This is the opposite of the Qing Ming Festival when the living pay homage to the dead.
+During Ghost Month, the gates of the afterworld are opened, and the spirits come to pay a visit to the world of the living.

 Spirits are powerful and people treat them with respect.
-To keep them happy, they make offerings of food and incense and burn ghost money throughout the month.
+To keep them happy, people will make offerings of food and incense and burn ghost money throughout the month.

 Sometimes you see offerings by the side of the road.
 This is for the orphan spirits who have no one to take care for them.
 You wouldn't want a stray angry spirit roaming around your home...
 Unhappy spirits can make bad things happen!